RelationshipsApril 14, 202610 min read

 What if we said it very early and now it feels weird?

-Related Reading: For more on love vs. infatuation, when to define the relationship, and signs they're falling in love, see these guides.
+Related Reading: Love vs. infatuation, when to define the relationship, and taking things slow.